chocolatey/choco-wiki/Moderation.md

 * New Packages - a new package is defined as a package that has been submitted but has no previously approved or exempted versions.
 A maintainer that has taken over a package and submitted their first version of that package should also be treated as a new package.

-#### Requirements
+### Package Requirements

 Requirements represent the minimum quality of a package that is acceptable.
-When a package version has failed requirements, the package version requires fixing and/or response by the maintainer.
+When a package version has failed requirements, the package version requires fixing and / or response by the maintainer.
 Provided a Requirement has flagged correctly, it ***must*** be fixed before the package version can be approved.
 The exact same version should be uploaded during moderation review.

+This list should be up to date but the Package Validator will be the final arbiter of package rules.
+If a package fails the Package Validator where, according to the list below it should not, then this list should be updated.
+However there are some areas where the package Validator cannot make a judgement and that then falls to this list and the moderators to make a call.

+* ID [Mandatory: All] - this is the package ID that is used by Chocolatey to identify the package;

 * ProjectUrl - it's required for the community feed
 * The authors field (software author/vendor) is not being used for the maintainers field (exception: when the maintainer is also the author)